-A recent report by our India team, based at the Nature Conservation Foundation, presents the first photographic evidence of the elusive Pallas’s cat (also known as manul) in Himachal Pradesh, India, recorded during a snow leopard population survey in the Kinnaur region.
+A recent finding under the study by the Wildlife Wing of Himachal Pradesh Forest Department permitted to Nature Conservation Foundation, our India team, presents the first photographic evidence of the elusive Pallas’s cat (also known as manul) in Himachal Pradesh, India, recorded during a snow leopard population survey in the Kinnaur region.
 Images of the species were captured at three camera trap sites at elevations of 3900–4100 meters in rocky habitats.
 Other species recorded during the survey include the snow leopard, red fox, stone marten, pika, chukar and snowcock.
 Manul are known to feed on small animals like pikas, voles and bird species.

 Despite their smaller stature, manul face many of the same threats as snow leopards and a declining population due to habitat fragmentation, illegal wildlife trade, climate change and growing numbers of feral dogs.
 These dogs are attracted by poor waste management and pose significant risks to wildlife through predation, disease and fear-induced behavioral disruptions.
 The cat’s habitat in this trans-Himalayan region also faces pressures from military activities, unregulated tourism and infrastructure development.